mth/yeti/doc/intro.rst

 The above example also somewhat shows, how the scoping works in the interactive environment - it is like all the lines read were separated by ``;``.
-Therefore entering a binding will cause all subsequent expressions to become into the scope of the binding.
+Therefore entering a binding will cause all subsequent expressions to be in the scope of the binding.

 Variables